 How Early Do I Have to Start Packing for Camp?

 We often get asked how early you need to start packing for camp.
 There’s no simple answer to this question, because things like your personality, your location and how long the camp session is are all factors.
-But we generally do recommend getting started early, at least with collecting the items you need.
+But we generally do recommend getting started early, at least with gathering the items you need.

 Read the Camp Packing List

 The first step is to read the camp packing list and mark off everything you already own.
 Don’t forget to check that you have the right amount of each item (your child will need a lot of underwear and socks, for instance).
-Check the quality of the items that you own, so you don’t send your son to camp with socks which have lost their elastic or shirts which have faded so much he’ll be embarrassed to wear them.
+Check the quality of the items that you own, so you don’t send your son to camp with socks which have lost their elastic or your daughter with shirts which have faded so much she’ll be embarrassed to wear them.
 Also, make sure that clothes fit.
 A pair of pants from last summer may well be too short this year and a jacket your older daughter wore two summers ago may still be humungous on her younger sister.